 - Hitting your weekly/monthly blogging goals

 You might dream of someday reaching a certain follower count or being able to make your blog your full-time job.
 But none of that would be possible without having weekly or monthly goals to aim towards.
 When you first start blogging, those big milestones can feel so far out of reach.
-It’s vital not to forget about all the small steps you have taken to make your blog what it is today; all of which has enabled you to learn and grow so much along the way.
+It’s vital not to forget about all the small steps you have taken to make your blog what it is today; all of which have enabled you to learn and grow so much along the way.

 Setting realistic weekly and monthly blogging goals that are also achievable is an excellent way to focus and motivate yourself to get your blog where you want it to go.
 You can then measure the success of your blog based on your ability to achieve your blogging goals such as; the number of posts to publish, number of words to write, sticking to a blogging schedule, skills to learn, type of content you want to publish, the value you want to deliver to your readers, growing your audience on your blog and social media, etc.